FelipeKatao/Py.Html/README.md

 ```
 well in this code we create one div call "#topo" and menu call "#menu", in line 10 and 12 respective,  the function *CreateMenuHtml* create a nav div with ul and li elements inside, its function create some Html tag codes, styles and Css not implement in its process.
 ### Less code , more functions
-Write you code in Python for   Html code initial , after Html structure assemblem
+Write you code in Python for   Html code initial , after Html structure completed your

 [^1]:The Base code: Is your Html with structure ( head, body) good defined, navs, body this basic Html without Css.
 <!--stackedit_data: